totalspectrum/spin2cpp/doc/general.md

 ## Terminal Control

 The FlexProp system uses the default system terminal, configured when possible to accept VT100 (ANSI) escape sequences.
+The default serial pins (63 and 62 on P2, 31 and 30 on P1) are used.

 ### Changing baud rate

 All languages have a `_setbaud(N)` function to set the baud rate to `N`.

+### Sending and receiving characters

+All languages support some functions for doing basic serial I/O.
+`_tx(ch)` sends a character to the serial port, with appropriate carriage return mapping (see below for how this is changed). `_txraw(ch)` sends the character with no interpretation. `_rx()` reads a character from the serial port, waiting until one is available. `_rxraw(tim)` attempts to read a character, waiting for up to `tim` milliseconds (actually 1/1024ths of a second) for one to be available; if no character is received before the timeout, returns -1.

 ### Changing echo and CR/LF interpretation